SithiraRoneth/Hibernet_Mapping/README.md

 ## Requirements

-- Java Development Kit (JDK) version X.X or higher
+- Java Development Kit (JDK) version 11 or higher

 - MySQL (or any other supported relational database)